 The Homefinder Somerset Partnership is committed to protecting your privacy when you use our services.

-The Homefinder Somerset Partnership is a countywide partnership, consisting of the five Local Authorities and the majority of Social Landlords operating within Somerset.
+The Homefinder Somerset Partnership is a countywide partnership, consisting of the four Local Authorities and the majority of Social Landlords operating within Somerset.
 The Local Authorities jointly manage the housing register and are responsible for ensuring that your personal information is kept secure.
-For the purposes of Data Protection, the five Local Authorities are acting as Data Controllers for the information collected and processed on the Homefinder Somerset system.
+For the purposes of Data Protection, the four Local Authorities are acting as Data Controllers for the information collected and processed on the Homefinder Somerset system.

 The Social Landlords advertise their vacant housing and support through the Homefinder Somerset system and access the housing register to aid them in allocating properties to those on the waiting list.